sha0coder/noise-hunter/README.md

 ```

-Once you narrow the filters to hunt the noise use -p or --plot to view it.
+Once you narrow the filters to hunt the noise use -p or --plot to view the wave form.

 ```bash
 ❯❯❯ python3 noise-hunter.py -fl 200 -fh 1000 --plot